selym3/qtclang/README.md

 Small PyQt GUI for C/C++ applications

 When loaded up, you are presented with all the C/C++ source files in a given directory.
 These can be compiled.
 There is also the option to compile the program file (containing the main function) and to run this file.
+Source files can be refreshed if they are added/removed while the program is open.
+The source,output, and program directories cannot be changed while qtclang is running yet.

 ## Instructions